david-rockwood/fimpad/README.md

 [[[/user*]]]
 ```

-You can initialte star mode by opening a block with [[[system*]]]
+Inside that block you can safely include ordinary tags such as `[[[assistant]]]` or `[[[/user]]]` and they will be treated as text on the page, not as structure, because they lack the `*` suffix.

+You can initiate Star Mode by opening a block with a star-suffixed tag such as `[[[system*]]]`.
+From that point on, stay consistent—if you accidentally add a plain `[[[user]]]` inside the block, it will be treated as literal text, not as a new message.

-Upon generation, the rest of the chat tags will be normalized to be star mode chat tags, and tags that are automaically created for that block will be star mode chat tags.
+Upon generation, the rest of the chat tags will be normalized to be star mode chat tags, and tags that are automatically created for that block will include the star suffix.

 ## Chat Blocks As Functions